Beinsezii/bsz-gimp-plugins/README.md

    - Chains
    - Logarithmic scales courtesy of BSZGW
  - Extensible using the Param abstract class.
 Plugins can make their own widgets/parameters.
-   - Currently only bundles numeric scales and comobo boxes.
-More bundled Params to be added.
+   - Has built-in Param derivatives for most common data input fields.
  - Somewhat documented mostly in nice words.
-Check out bsz-dualbloom2.py for a decent example.
+Check out bsz-dualbloom.py for a decent GEGL example, and bsz-filmic-chroma.py for a decent custom math example.
 This obviously can't cover every plugin use scenario, but I'd say covering 95% of use cases is good enough.

 Other non-plugin-builder bits include:
  - Premade dictionary of Gegl compositors
    - Ripped from the gegl site's html.
    - Only includes operations that use pads input, aux, output.
  - PDB quick function.
-WIP.
+WIP, only used for gimp-message atm.